kismatkunwar89/VectorProbe/README.md

 ## Overview

 VectorProbe is a comprehensive network enumeration and security assessment tool designed for ethical penetration testing and security assessments.
-It integrates Masscan, Nmap, Searchsploit, and enum4linux-ng to provide automated network reconnaissance with vulnerability correlation.
+It integrates Nmap, Searchsploit, and enum4linux-ng to provide automated network reconnaissance with vulnerability correlation.

 ## Features

-- **Fast Network Discovery**: Masscan integration for rapid port scanning
 - **Deep Service Enumeration**: Nmap integration for detailed service detection and OS fingerprinting
 - **Vulnerability Correlation**: Automatic searchsploit integration for exploit identification
 - **SMB Enumeration**: Automated Windows/Samba enumeration with enum4linux-ng